When you start a writing blog, there’s only a couple ways to start interacting with other writers and readers:

 A lot of the prompt-followers are some of the most die-hard bloggers, and that’s something you’ll want in your back pocket to encourage you during the hard times when the blog isn’t growing and giving your brain those sweet, sweet dopamine hits.

 Unfortunately, I cannot cover all the bases – if I could, I would probably be a computer!* Anyway, here are some blogs that post prompts and a brief description of how those work.
+Prompts on hiatus and legacy prompts are listed at the bottom.

 An weekly image prompt with a real (real!?) prize for the best speculative fiction story at the end of the year.
-These stories should be short enough to fit on the image prompt – I suggest looking at past entries and winners!
+These stories should be short enough (100 words) to fit on the image prompt – I suggest looking at past entries and winners!

 1,000 word stories for this monthly challenge!
 New challenges appear on the First Tuesday of every month.